NVIDIA/hpc-container-maker/docs/building_blocks.md

 `libmlx4-dev`, `libmlx5-1`, `libmlx5-dev`, `librdmacm1`,
 `librdmacm-dev`, and `rdmacm-utils`.
 For Ubuntu 16.04 and aarch64 processors, the `dapl2-utils`, `libdapl2`, `libdapl-dev`,
-`libibcm1` and `libibcm-dev` packages not installed because they are not available.
+`libibcm1` and `libibcm-dev` packages are not installed because they are not available.
+For Ubuntu 16.04 and ppc64le processors, the `libibcm1` and `libibcm-dev` packages are not installed because they are not available.

 For Ubuntu 18.04, the following packages are installed:
 `dapl2-utils`, `ibutils`, `ibverbs-providers`, `ibverbs-utils`,